-The German healthcare system is one of the best healthcare systems in Europe, and all foreigners living and working in Germany are eligible to access subsidised German healthcare services.
-However, to access German healthcare it is mandatory for all residents to have some form of health insurance in Germany.
+The German healthcare system is one of the best healthcare systems in Europe, and all foreigners living and working in Germany are eligible to access subsidized German healthcare services.
+However, to access German healthcare it is mandatory for all residents to have some form of German health insurance.

-By law, all official residents need to be insured for hospital and outpatient medical treatment through state or private health insurance in Germany.
+By law, all official residents must have insurance for hospital and outpatient medical treatment through state or private health insurance in Germany.
 It is also mandatory to show proof of health insurance to apply for a German visa or residence permit, so visitors to Germany also typically need to be covered.

 Once you are a resident in Germany, it is compulsory to register with either a statutory German health insurance scheme (gesetzliche Krankenkasse, GVK) or a private insurance scheme (private Krankenversicherung, PVK); which insurance you are eligible to claim is largely dependent on your employment situation, explained below.
 Some exemptions can apply, for example, health insurance for students in Germany.

 This guide explains which German health insurance you must apply for to access healthcare in Germany and how to compare German health insurance policies:

 - Health insurance in Germany for foreign visitors

 - Who must take out German health insurance?

 - Who must apply for private health insurance in Germany?